What is a minor fault?

 - Engraving removed: If there is any personal or other sensitive information engraved on the device, then we use a laser to remove it and the device has this additional info.

-- Scratched on purpose: If the backside of the device has Heavy scratch marks in one area of the device then we mark it as “scratched on purpose”.
-Generally this is done to remove a logo, security sticker or personal information.
+- Scratched on purpose: If the backside of the device has heavy scratch marks in one area of the device then we mark it as “scratched on purpose”.
+Generally, this is done to remove a logo, security sticker or personal information.

-Otherwise the devices are in perfect working condition.
+Otherwise, the devices are in perfect working condition.

-Here are some picture examples.
+Here are some picture examples:

-Engraving removed (working): a small area of the device has been lasered.
+Engraving removed (working): a small area of the device has been lasered

-Engraving removed (minor fault): a larger area of the device has been lasered.
+Engraving removed (minor fault): a larger area of the device has been lasered

 Scratched on purpose

-Heavy Cosmetic wear
+Heavy cosmetic wear

 These are devices that have very heavy scratches or dents.
-Many companies would classify these as normal Grade C but we decided to make a separate grade for worst of the worst and sell them for a great price.
+Many companies would classify these as normal Grade C but we decided to make a separate grade for the worst of the worst and sell them for a great price.

 So these are always marked in our pricelist as Minor Fault with Grade C visual.

-Example images.
+Example images:

 Average Grade C